 This is another recipe that reminds me of my mother.
 As all of us know, when you are raising a large family you have to be really creative to feed them.
 The uncertainty in the economy makes this task sometimes challenging.
 But my mom always managed to use simple ingredients to prepare savory meals without spending a lot of money.
 This is an easy way to better manage our money at home.
 She used to add potatoes, carrots, zucchini or chayotes to the meals to take as much advantage of the flavor of the protein of the day, either chicken or beef.
 Going out to eat was out of the question, just imagine going out for dinner with 8 children!
 Yes, those were the good old days of large families!
 This is a very low cost and popular meal for many families in the region where I grew up, and as I always mention, it changes from household to household.
 My mother makes this dish using only tomatoes, but maybe her next door neighbor adds a little bit of guajillo or ancho peppers to the mix.
 We call it Carne con papas, or beef with potatoes.
 Made with some of the most economic cuts of meat, adding potatoes and tomatoes.
 A really inexpensive, comforting and delicious meal for your family.

 I really don't know how my parents managed to raise a large family like ours, some of us went to private schools and others to public schools.
 In Mexico, from middle school to college, you need to buy your own books, and everyone wears a school uniform, which you have to pay for, even at the high school level.
 There is not such a thing as “school lunches”; no, you bring your own lunch from home.
-Today’s families are smaller, but still they struggle to make ends meet.
+Today’s families are smaller, but still, they struggle to make ends meet.
 I personally believe that we should educate ourselves and our children about money management, not just at school but at home too.
-The Hispanic community is growing rapidly, becoming the largest minority in this country, and we need to be informed and educated to enhance our financial knowledge.
-Many corporate and financial institutions are taking first steps towards achieving this important goal.
-For example, Wells Fargo recently collaborated with Telemundo to launch a new campaign for this purpose.
-The “Conversemos de Tus Finanzas” campaign is focused on empowering Hispanic to help them reach their financial goals. – There are many resources readily available, and if you are interested in learning more about financial education, you can follow this link.

 Simple steps can go a long way when it comes to personal financial management.
-For example, we at home made small changes in our daily life, which, when observed consistently, make a significant positive impact in our finances.
-I share with you some of the steps we took to improve our bottom line:
+For example, we at home made small changes in our daily life, which, when observed consistently, make a significant positive impact on our finances.
+I share with you just two of the many changes, we took to improve our bottom line:

 - Buy wholesale, instead of retail.
-We save thousands of dollars every year just by buying wholesale instead of retail.
+We save hundreds of dollars every year just by buying wholesale instead of retail.
+We actually when to several stores with a list of the most common items a family buys on a monthly basis.
+Like soap, shampoo, milk, eggs, toilet paper, etc.

 - 1 1/2 Pound Beef Chuck roast, trimmed and cut in 1 1/2-inch cubes